palautatan/data-by-edie/README.md

 # Data By Edie
 Repository of all code used for my site <a href='https://www.databyedie.com/'>DataByEdie.com</a>.

-Spoiler: None of my Jupyter notebooks have been cleaned. :)
+**Spoiler:** None of my Jupyter notebooks have been cleaned. :) Behind every short story is *lots* of exploratory analyses and modeling.
+However, just because the model was made doesn't mean that it speaks volumes.
+Therefore, you will see lots of supplementary material here.

 ## Project List
 | # | Project | Blurb | Link | Notebook |